garyfleming/the-board-whisperer/README.md

 `sh ./generate-images.sh`

-Images will automagically pop-up in the images directory.
+Images will automagically pop-up in the images directory, with a "-full" suffix.